The-LukeZ/BurningDezibelzWebsite/README.md

-# Burnig Dezibelz
+# Burning Dezibelz

-A German Rock and Metal band which I'm a part of.
+A German Rock and Metal band which [I](https://github.com/The-LukeZ)'m a part of.

 Since we had to web-presence I decided to make a website for us and here it is.